altLab/AltoEspectro/doc/protocol.md

 Sets the internal timestamp

-Request data: new timestamp in Unix Epoch time
-Reply status: OK/NOK
+Request data: new timestamp in Julian Day with only the day part, and the time part = 0,500000 Reply status: OK/NOK
 Reply data: none